Cyzicus (mythology): Family

 Cyzicus's parentage is given as Aeneus by Aenete (or Aenippe), daughter of Eusorus; or else Eusorus is given as his father.
 King Cyzicus is sometimes referred to as a Thessalian migrant (hence his hospitality to the Argonauts, many of whom hailed from Thessaly, including Jason himself).
 The name Aeneus recalls the Thracian city of Aenus, although Aeneus is said to be the son of Apollo and Stilbe, a daughter of the Thessalian River Peneus.
 His wife was Cleite, daughter of Merops of Percote, others say that she was Larissa, daughter of Piasus.

 Mythology

 After the departure of the Argonauts in Lemnos, they landed in the island of the Doliones of whom Cyzicus was the king.
 He welcomed the Argonauts on their journey to Colchis and received them with generous hospitality.
 But after their departure, a storm drove them back to the Cyzicene coast at night.
 With neither the Argonauts nor King Cyzicus recognizing one another, each mistook the other as an enemy and battle ensued.
-The Doliones thought they were Pelasgian army who constantly harassed them.
+The Doliones thought they were a Pelasgian army who constantly harassed them.